rockinguitar/aendu-rocks/content/blog/2021-01-24_my-guitar-heroes.md

 ## Joe Satriani

 A friend from school once gave me a CD called *The Beautiful Guitar* by Joe Satriani.
-She said, “If you like guitar, you'll love this!”
+She said, "If you like guitar, you'll love this!"
 I had never heard of Satriani before and mostly listened to acoustic guitar music at the time.
 Oh boy—this CD was a revelation and an incredible musical experience.
 I instantly fell in love with the electric guitar.

 In my opinion, Joe Satriani is one of the most well-rounded guitarists in the world.
 His tone and musical taste are superb.
 His technique is flawless, and everything looks so effortless when he plays.
 But Joe isn't just a great solo artist—he's also humble and knows how to integrate into any band setting.
 I especially recommend checking out his work with the band **Chickenfoot**.